Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/python_kernel_op.md

 `flow.user_op_builder("op_myrelu")` actually returns a `UserOpConfBuilder` object named `op_myrelu`.

-This object contains methods such as `Op`, `Input` and etc which are used to encapsulate a custom op.
-Explained below:
+This object contains methods such as `Op`, `Input` and so on which are used to encapsulate a custom op e explained below:

 - `Op("user_relu_forward")`：The parameter must be `op_type_name` which previously registered in C++.
 OneFlow finds the Op type already registered and instantiates the op object.
 - `Input("in", [input_blob])`：Corresponds to `Input` for op registration in C++.
 The first parameter string must match the string set in `Input` when the op is registered in C++.
 The second parameter is the tensor of the input which is a `list`.
 Because an Op allows multiple inputs.